williamgibb/pyFuckery/CONTRIBUTING.rst

 To run a subset of tests::

     tox -e envname -- py.test -k test_myfeature

+To run a specific test, with coverage reporting, you can also use the packaged testrunner.sh script.

+    ./testrunner.sh test_myfeature

 To run all the test environments in *parallel* (you need to ``pip install detox``)::